M-Nesphory/Movie_Recommendation_System/README.md

 ## Getting Started

-To replicate this Movie Recommendation System locally, follow these steps:
+- To replicate this Movie Recommendation System locally follow these steps:

 ---